1g4-mirror/pv/docs/DEVELOPERS.md

     /tmp/yourtest/bin/pv --help
     exit

-Replace "`--help`" with whatever is appropriate for your test.
-In this example, the language being tested is "`de`" (German), on a system which is running with UTF-8 support.
+Replace "**--help**" with whatever is appropriate for your test.
+In this example, the language being tested is _"de"_ (German), on a system which is running with UTF-8 support.

 In the example above, a new shell is started by typing "`bash`" so that after your tests, "`exit`" will return you to your previous shell with your language settings intact.

-Note that at the start, you have to re-run "`configure`" with "`--prefix`" rather than using "`make DESTDIR=...`", because the locale directory is set at compile time.
-Also, on Debian at least, both "`LC_ALL`" and "`LANGUAGE`" must be set.
+Note that at the start, you have to re-run _configure_ with "**--prefix**" rather than using "`make DESTDIR=...`", because the locale directory is set at compile time.
+Also, on Debian at least, both the environment variables _"LC_ALL"_ and _"LANGUAGE"_ must be set.

 To find untranslated strings in a language that's already supported but which you can help with gaps in, use this command:

     msgattrib --untranslated < po/fr.po

-replacing "`po/fr.po`" as appropriate.
+replacing _"po/fr.po"_ as appropriate.

-To add a new language, create the new message catalogue file under "`po/`" by copying "`po/pv.pot`" to "`po/xx.po`", where "`xx`" is the language code, and adjusting it.
-The "`.pot`" file is generated automatically by "`make`".
+To add a new language, create the new message catalogue file under _"po/"_ by copying _"po/pv.pot"_ to _"po/xx.po"_, where _"xx"_ is the language code, and adjusting it.
+The _".pot"_ file is generated automatically by _make_.

-Next, add the language code to "`po/LINGUAS`" - this is a list of the 2-letter codes of the supported languages.
+Next, add the language code to _"po/LINGUAS"_ - this is a list of the 2-letter codes of the supported languages.

 Finally, run "`./config.status`" and "`make -C po update-po`".

-When the source code is updated, running "`make -C po update-po`" will update the "`pv.pot`" file so that it lists where all the messages are in the source.
-It will also use _msgmerge_ to update all of the "`.po`" files from the updated "`pv.pot`" file.
-After doing this, look for missing translations (empty "`msgstr`" lines) or translations marked as "fuzzy", as these will need to be corrected by translators.
+When the source code is updated, running "`make -C po update-po`" will update the _"pv.pot"_ file so that it lists where all the messages are in the source.
+It will also use _msgmerge_ to update all of the _".po"_ files from the updated _"pv.pot"_ file.
+After doing this, look for missing translations (empty _"msgstr"_ lines) or translations marked as "fuzzy", as these will need to be corrected by translators.